tsvwg/wg-materials/ietf117/minutes-1.md

 * Marten: Chairs convinced the WG should embrace GitHub. github.com/tsvwg
     * Offer for editors to move drafts to the tsvwg GitHub org.
-    * That org will be used for issue tracking whether or not a draft is managed using GitHub.
+    * That org will be used for issue tracking whether or not * draft is managed using GitHub.
     * Are there any objections?
-        * Magnus Westerlund: No objection, this is a great idea.
+        * Magnus Westerlund: No objection, this is * great idea.
         * Bob Briscoe: If GitHub was ever compromised, the world as we know it will end.
 TSVWG drafts and issues will be the least of our problems!
-        * Spencer Dawkins: I am just observing: A lot of objections in other WG are a forced march to manage draft.
+        * Spencer Dawkins: I am just observing: * lot of objections in other WG are * forced march to manage draft.
 I would expect very few objections to the style we propose here,
     * Gorry: The way I see this working:
         * We discuss drafts on the mailing list as normal.
-        * The chairs or editors create a GitHub Issue, and use that to track the issue.
+        * The chairs or editors create * GitHub Issue, and use that to track the issue.

 ## 3. Individual Drafts

-### 3.1 John Kaippallimalil: Metadata for a Media Packet
+### 3.1 John Kaippallimalil: Metadat* for * Medi* Packet

 draft-kaippallimalil-tsvwg-media-hdr-wireless

 * https://datatracker.ietf.org/meeting/117/materials/slides-117-tsvwg-31-metadata-for-a-media-packet

 * Gorry (as an individual): You do not include IPv6 Destination Options, rather than hop-by-hop options.
-If the metadata is not modified on the path and passed end-to-end, have you any thoughts on whether you could alternatively use Dest Opt?
+If the metadat* is not modified on the path and passed end-to-end, have you any thoughts on whether you could alternatively use Dest Opt?
     * John: We breifly looked at Hop-by-Hop Options, but did not look at Dest Opt.
 * Gorry: As I understand, the Flow Label is immutable for a flow - it defines what a flow is, if you change that, then you would also make a different flow that is independently forwarded.
     * John: From the wireless node, that could be ideal - but from the perspective of the network (or firewall) this is an issue.

 * Tom Herbert: You cannot use dest opts, since acrhitecturely dest opts cannot be processed by intermediate nodes.
 But, that is also true of UDP Options.
 One point on the use of IPv6 Flow Label, I would be careful to use just a single mechanism.
 If you combine two then you create more opportunities for things to go wrong.

-* Matt Mathis: There seems to be a huge opportunity and a  lots of allegators.
+* Matt Mathis: There seems to be a huge opportunity and there are lots of allegators.
 Good luck.

 * Magnus Westerlund: Another option exists when yoy are addressing a single node on the path.
 You could explicitly talk to this.
-* John: I think you refer to using the control plane to signal data for the user plane.
+* John: I think you refer to using the control plane to signal dat* for the user plane.
 I think the preference is to use the user plane.
 * Magnus: I think we could use the user plane by addressing the node and linkage it to the data, using a method similar to that being proposed in the SADCDN.
 This might be a suitable solution also for this?

 * Gorry: How many have read this draft (or a recent version)?
     * 14 hands raised.
 * Gorry: How many people are interested in work in this space?
-(Not necessarily using this draft, but interested in this topic as an area of future work).
+(Not necessarily using this draft, but interested in this topic as an are* of future work).

     * Tom Herbert: Clarifying question: what topic?
     * Gorry: Explicit signal infomation to help devices process packets in the network.